Gur0v/czram/README.md

 # 🧩 czram

-A lightweight utility for zram device management on Chimera Linux
+A lightweight utility for zram device management on Chimera Linux inspired by [zramen](<https://github.com/atweiden/zramen>)

 ## 🔍 Overview